- Definition

 If future award funding will be used to clear the deficit, the department is to provide GCA with a written plan for project expenditures and/or additional funding that will result in the deficit being cleared within the total award period.
 Send the plan to gcahelp@uw.edu.

-Clearing Deficits
+Resolving Deficits

 There are two ways to clear a deficit on a sponsored program award:

-2. Accounting adjustment (individual expenses)
+- Prepare an Accounting Adjustment (individual expenses)

-Deficit Transfer Journal
+Deficit Transfer Journals

 Allowable Worktags for Deficits